cesarvr/v8-hacking/README.md

 instruction tested only in linux.

- - download the source code from https://developers.google.com/v8/build.
+ * download the source code from https://developers.google.com/v8/build.

- - build/install.
+* build/installing:

 ```sh
 $ git clone git@github.com:cesarvr/v8-hacking.git
 ```
- - go to deps folder and make a symlink to your v8 folder.
+ - go to deps folder and make a symlink to your v8 folder, you can clone the v8 project inside, but I choose to make a soft link.

 ```sh
 $ ln -s path/v8 deps/v8